Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 - **Japan** has the highest percentage of elderly, but its fatality rate is very low, and its death toll is relatively low.

 - Both **Mexico** and **Ecuador** have low percentages of elderly (only 7%), however, they have a high fatality rate.
-This high percentage of fatality might be related to the fact that these countries are poor and don't have a well-prepared health system for dealing with this pandemic.
+This high percentage of fatality might be related to the fact that these countries are poor countries, and don't have a well-prepared health system for dealing with this pandemic.

 - Most European countries have a high percentage of elderly (between 16% and 22%), but in terms of fatality rate, they cluster into two groups:

   - High fatality rate countries: Belgium, the UK, France, Spain and Italy all have a fatality rate higher than 10%.

-  - Low fatality rate countries: Switzerland, Germany and Austria have a much lower fatality rate (lower than 7%) compared with their neighboring countries.
+  - Low fatality rate countries: Switzerland, Germany and Portugal have a much lower fatality rate (less than 7%) compared with their neighboring countries.